Skip to main content

 CIT programs help to reduce officer and consumer injuries, reduce the arrests of people with mental illness, and increase referrals to treatment for people with mental illness.
 CITs respond to behavioral health crises in the community.

-Jail diversion helps these individuals access behavioral health services in their community.
-It also helps them avoid:
+Forensic diversion helps these individuals access behavioral health treatment services in their communities.
+It can help them avoid:

-• Ongoing involvement with the criminal justice system.
+• Ongoing involvement with the criminal legal system.

 Resources